eclipse-langium/langium-website/content/docs/configuration-services.md

 }
 ```

-Now that we have declared our new services inside of the `ArithmeticsAddedServices` type, we need to specify to the module how we want them to be implemented.
-To do so, we need to modify the `ArithmeticsModule`:
+Now that we have declared our new services inside of the `ArithmeticsAddedServices` type definition, we need to specify to the module how we want them to be implemented.
+To do so, we need to update the `ArithmeticsModule`:
 ```Typescript
 export const ArithmeticsModule: Module<ArithmeticsServices, PartialLangiumServices & ArithmeticsAddedServices> = {
     validation: {